-August term scholars will work closely with a faculty member in teaching the First Engagements seminar.
+Scholars will work closely with a faculty member in teaching the First Engagements seminar.
 The scholar will help lead discussion, discuss teaching strategies with the faculty member, and facilitate student learning in and outside the classroom.
-The August term scholar will assist the academic advisor(s) throughout the fall term as a peer mentor for the first-year students.
+The scholar will assist the academic advisor(s) throughout the fall term as a peer mentor for the first-year students.
 There is no overload fee for enrollment in this course.
 (1⁄2 course unit.)
 Can be repeated once for credit.
 CR/NC grading.